-Taken together, our results indicate that broadband colors alone are insufficient to disentangle SHs from the surrounding ICL: the two components display virtually indistinguishable \emph{g-r} and \emph{r-i} distributions at all epochs, while BCGs remain only mildly redder on average by $z=0$.
-This degeneracy is physically expected if SHs are continuously replenished by the same accreted populations that build the ICL, and it is consistent with the large object-to-object scatter in observed color gradients reported for nearby halos and extended envelopes \citep[e.g.][]{merritt2016,gilhuly2022}.
-In the Local Group, both the Milky Way and M31 show negative color/metallicity gradients in their outskirts, but with amplitudes that strongly depend on each system’s recent accretion history \citep{kalirai2006,gilbert2014,deason2014}.
-Cosmological simulations likewise predict broadly similar colors for ex–situ dominated components—outer BCG envelopes, SHs, and ICL—modulated by the stochastic contribution of a few massive progenitors \citep{pillepich2018,monachesi2019,elias2020,wright2024}.
-Practically, our findings imply that future wide-field programs (e.g. LSST imaging combined with WEAVE/4MOST spectroscopy) should rely on chemo-dynamical tracers rather than broadband colors alone to unambiguously separate SHs from the diffuse intracluster population \citep{cooper2011,helmi2020,spavone2020,spavone2021,spavone2022,iodice2016}.
+Taken together, our results indicate that broadband colours alone are insufficient to disentangle SHs from the surrounding ICL: the two components display virtually indistinguishable \emph{g-r} and \emph{r-i} distributions at all epochs, while BCGs remain only mildly redder on average by $z=0$.
+This degeneracy is physically expected if SHs are continuously replenished by the same accreted populations that build the ICL, and it is consistent with the large object-to-object scatter in observed colour gradients reported for nearby halos and extended envelopes \citep[e.g.][]{merritt2016,gilhuly2022}.
+In the Local Group, both the Milky Way and M31 show negative colour/metallicity gradients in their outskirts, but with amplitudes that strongly depend on each system’s recent accretion history \citep{kalirai2006,gilbert2014,deason2014}.
+Cosmological simulations likewise predict broadly similar colours for ex–situ dominated components—outer BCG envelopes, SHs, and ICL—modulated by the stochastic contribution of a few massive progenitors \citep{pillepich2018,monachesi2019,elias2020,wright2024}.
+Practically, our findings imply that future wide-field programs (e.g. LSST imaging combined with WEAVE/4MOST spectroscopy) should rely on chemo-dynamical tracers rather than broadband colours alone to unambiguously separate SHs from the diffuse intracluster population \citep{cooper2011,helmi2020,spavone2020,spavone2021,spavone2022,iodice2016}.

-Focusing on the metallicity of the three components, we can see whether what we find to be true in the case of colors, it is also true for the metallicity.
+By focusing on the metallicity of the three components, we can assess whether the trends observed for colours are also present in the metallicity distributions.
 In Figure~\ref{fig:metradius}, we plot the metallicity of the three components of each system in our sample, as a function of their radius and at the usual redshifts (different panels).
-The colored rectangles show the 16th and 84th distribution for each component.
-The predictions at $z=0$ are accompanied by observed SH metallicities from VEGAS (green diamonds).
+The coloured rectangles show the 16th and 84th distribution for each component.
+The predictions at $z=0$ are accompanied by observed SH metallicities from FDS (brown squares) only, because for VG they are not available.
 Before delving into the features of the plot, it is worth explaining how we calculate the radius of each component, in order to place them in the plot.
 In the case of the BCG, its radius is defined as done in \citet{contini2019}, mass-weighting the bulge and disk radii, i.e.: